 Our children have been doing great academically and socially, thanks to the wonderful team at St. Paul’s Academy. – Randeep and Sandeep Barha (2nd and 6th Grade Parents)

 We welcome students and teachers of all backgrounds and beliefs.
 Students assemble for chapel services twice a week, and have the opportunity to explore and discuss spiritual matters and to develop a social consciousness.
 Our Chaplain provides age-appropriate messages that address the practical and spiritual needs of our students.
 We teach ecumenical Christian values and promote our Core Commitments.
 Many of our students are of non-ecumenical faith and we both embrace and celebrate our rich religious diversity represented in the student body.
 This has earned the respect, support and participation of families and students from Jewish, Muslim, Hindu, Sikh, Buddhist, and other traditions/ beliefs.

 Our school community, rooted in Christian values and our four core commitments, is committed to free and open inquiry at every level.

-A variety of summer camps and afterschool enrichment opportunities allow for extended learning, where students focus on their specific interests while socializing with others.
-The continuation from preschool to middle school, and fewer release days compared to other schools in the area give St. Paul’s students more instructional time and teaching contact with students.
+A variety of afterschool enrichment opportunities allow for extended learning, where students focus on their specific interests while socializing with others.
+The continuation from preschool to middle school and fewer release days compared to other schools in the area give St. Paul’s students more instructional time and teaching contact with students.

 10% more instruction time compared to Public Schools